DisnakeDev/disnake/docs/api/audit_logs.rst

         A member was quarantined by auto moderation.

-        When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`Member` who was quarantined.
+        When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`Member` or :class:`User` who was quarantined.
+        If the user is not found then it is a :class:`Object` with the user's ID.

+        See :attr:`automod_block_message` for more information on how the :attr:`~AuditLogEntry.extra` field is set.

         .. versionadded:: 2.11